RedHatRanger/Git101/labs/06_git_pull_requests.md

 - **Into Branch**: `master` (destination)
 - **Request a Reviewer** (like “tom”)

+>
-A PR says, “Please check my code.
+> A PR says, “Please check my code.
 If it looks good, let’s merge it!”
+>

-- It should look like this when you are finished:
+> It should look something like this when you are finished:
 ![image](https://github.com/user-attachments/assets/27f4225f-e16d-44b2-8e84-033098201294)

 ---